 What Moves Prices?

-Interest rates, jobs reports, inflation data, geopolitical events — these all shift demand for currencies and create the price movement we trade.
+Interest rates, jobs reports, inflation data, geopolitical events.
+These all shift demand for currencies and create the price movement we trade.

 💻